 - 1 teaspoon cinnamon powder

 - Add lemon juice into milk and leave untouched for 10 minutes before using.

 - Sift flour, baking powder, baking soda and salt into a bowl.

-- Take 1 tbsp of sifted flour mixture and add into a bowl with blueberries.
+- Take 1 tablespoon of sifted flour mixture and add into a bowl with blueberries.
 Coat blueberries well.
 Set both bowls aside.

 - Into another bowl, add in butter and sugar.
 Using a handheld mixer, whisk until pale and fluffy.